 Education for social innovation is about recognizing and acting on the power we have for making a positive difference in the world.
-By giving students opportunities to experience how positive change happens, and more importantly how they can be both designers and leaders in creating change, we raise students’ awareness through empathy, giving them choice and voice to affect positive change in the world right now.
+By giving you and your students opportunities to experience how positive change happens, and more importantly how you can be both designers and leaders in creating change, we raise our awareness through empathy, creating new opportunities for choice and voice in ways that affect positive change in the world right now.

-The Digital Human Library has partnered with individuals and organizations to design social innovation projects to engage you and your students as experiential learners and change-makers!
-We hope you will join us to explore social justice as a reflective best practice in teaching, supporting the development of 21st century competencies and skills, and teaching students to become leaders in their own learning.
+Digital Human Library has partnered with individuals, organizations, and businesses to design social innovation projects to engage you and your students as experiential learners and change-makers!
+We hope you will join us to explore the theme of social innovation in your classroom to support the development of global competencies and inspire you and your students to be leaders in your own learning.

 Un guide du Canada – par des enfants, pour des enfants